ktchan33GBC/Banana-Ripeness-Classifier/Readme.md

 ## Support

-For support, email katsunchanai@gmail.com or join our Slack channel.
+For support, email katsunchanai@gmail.com

 ## Feedback

-If you have any feedback, please reach out to us at katsunchanai@gmail.com
+If you have any feedback, please reach out to me at katsunchanai@gmail.com